AUSTRALIA'S ONLY PEAK BODY FOR

 Education is a strategic priority of the BCCM.
 We educate people and policy makers about the advantages of mutual ownership and advocate for member-owned business structures to be included in legal, accounting and commerce degree programs, like any other business model.

-Our polls show although 8 in 10 Australians are members of a co-operative or mutual, only 2 in 10 of us know it!
+While eight in ten Australians are members of a co-operative or mutual, only two in ten know it.

 Public awareness of co-ops and mutuals is not the only gap.
 Co-operatives and mutuals are largely ignored by the secondary, tertiary and private industry education systems.
 A 2016 audit of 40 universities found only two which mentioned co-ops or mutuals in a core subject.